LCMS U Registration FAQs

 A: No. In the past, the Synod has listed congregations as a campus ministry due to their proximity to a college, or whether they were intentionally engaged in campus ministry or not.
 Campus ministries were also designated as full-time, part-time or dedicated ministries based upon reporting from those at the local, circuit or district levels.
 While such designations may be helpful at those levels, LCMS U will no longer report these details.

 A: We simply mean to ask: Are you actively carrying out a campus ministry?

 Q: My congregation was listed in The Lutheran Annual in the past as a “contact” congregation for campus ministry.
 Will this still be the case?

 A: No. All congregations are by nature “contact” congregations.
 In order to be recognized by LCMS U, the campus ministry must be intentionally serving as a campus ministry.

-Q: Why the need to indicate both a non-student and student campus ministry participant to be considered a part of LCMS U?
+Q: Why is there a need to indicate both a non-student and student campus ministry participant a part of LCMS U?

 A: All campus ministries have a few things in common.
 They have students and those who work with them.
 You need both to intentionally serve on campus.